simncg/ds4a_learning_team_21/README.md

 5. Documentation/Presentaton.
 	1. Create detailed technical specifications, documenting code and data flows, and providing clear and concise user documentation.
 	1. Prepare for the final presentation.

+### [Concerns]
+- Data Quality: The accuracy and completeness of the data used to build the models could be a concern.
+- Data Privacy: The project will involve working with sensitive data that may be subject to privacy regulations.
+- Model Performance & Bias: Since a failure event may be influenced by a variety of factors and some factors may be outside of the control, the accuracy and reliability of the models will be a major concern.